tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 052.md

 - Silas pulls Arken out, while Sihrr gets downed, then revived by the sword.
 - We return to the surface, and find a gathering of the leaders of the various factions having a meeting.
 - Lucretia declares that the Cathedral would be safe refuge for the Sacred Flame, which causes a disagreement with the leader of the Silver Order.
+- We somehow successfully lie to Elias Drexel about not finding the chamber containing the royal family artifacts.
 -